Lullaby of the Leaves

-It has since been recorded numerous times in its lyrical version and as an instrumental, including a rousing version by The Ventures in 1961, a lively version by Mary Lou Williams in the 1950s and a version by Ella Fitzgerald on her 1964 album Hello, Dolly!.
+It has since been recorded numerous times in its lyrical version and as an instrumental, including hot jazz sextet version by Benny Goodman in 1951, a haunting bop-accented rendition by Anita O'Day in 1952, a cool jazz version by Cal Tjader on vibraphone in 1952, a rousing surf rock version by the Ventures in 1961, a lively piano version by Mary Lou Williams in the 1950s, and a widely heard version by Ella Fitzgerald on her 1964 album Hello, Dolly!.
+Since 2002, jazz pianist Tamir Hendelman has been performing his unique arrangement of the song, especially as part of the Jeff Hamilton Trio.

+The song was released in "Imagination", a 1958 album recorded by Billy Eckstine, with Pete Rugolo Orchestra.
+EmArcy label.

+In 2017, British artist The Caretaker (James Leyland Kirby) would sample George Olsen's and Layton & Johnstone's covers of the songs in his album Everywhere at the End of Time Stage 2 and Stage 3 in "C2 Misplaced in time" and "F2 Drifting time misplaced" respectively.

 From 2019 to 2020, Italian ice dancers Jasmine Tessari and Francesco Fioretti skated to Beth Hart's rendition of the song in competitions.

-Edited versions of George Olsen's as well as Layton and Johnstone's rendition have been used in the popular album Everywhere at the End of Time in the tracks "Misplaced in time" and "Drifting time misplaced", causing a mild resurgence in the song's popularity.